euforic/todos/README.md

 - `-dir`: Specifies the directory to search for comments.
 Defaults to the current directory.
 - `-ignore`: A comma-separated list of files and directories to ignore, in gitignore format.
-- `-json`: Outputs the results in JSON format.
 - `-sortby`: Sort results by field (`username`, `file`, `line`, `type`, or `text`)
+- `-output`: Output style (table, file, json).
+Default: table
-- `-comment-types`: A comma-separated list of comment types to search for.
+- `-types`: A comma-separated list of comment types to search for.
 The default is "TODO,FIXME".
 - `-hidden`: Search hidden files and directories.
 - `-validate-max`: Validate that the number of comments is less than or equal to the max.